real-jame/realjame/content/note/2023-10-03-click-to-ten.md

 category: note
 title: "CLICK TO TEN"
 tags: [game, thought]
-date: 2023-10-04 12:17 -0500
+date: 2023-10-04
 published: true
 ---
 <!-- i promised i would write more articles, but the main reason i'm writing about something as dumb as this is because Nick of nick64.me was the aforementioned friend and he said i should write a post about the game after I played it in vc with him, so here you go :^) -->
 *Can you do it?* Click to Ten is a game I found on my friend's Steam profile - he only had 1 minute of playtime, yet he told me he beat it!
 How can that be?
-Is it really that easy to click to ten?
+Is it really that easy to click to ten?<!--more-->

 I had to find out.
 And the game was free, too.